spnda/BlockProt/README.md

 If you want to build the plugin from source yourself, you can simply do so by installing a JDK 8 or newer, cloning this repository and running `./gradlew build` in the main directory.

+## Translating

+If you know a language that isn't supported by this plugin (yet) we'd love if you could translate for us!

+You can do so easily by going to [gitlocalize](https://gitlocalize.com/repo/6775/).

 ## Contact/Support